COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - `Start`: Generates a random number between 0 and 19, then runs the `Spawn` Function.

-- `Update`: Check if the player is in range of the `GameObject` holding this script and if so and the interact key is pressed the specified number of times the button was hit updates and then the `Spawn` function is run with a new random number.
+- `Update`: Check if the player is in range of the `GameObject` holding this script and if so and the interact key is pressed the specified number of times the button was hit, updates, and then the `Spawn` function is run with a new random number.
 If the specified number of hits is reached, then the player `GameObject` is teleported to a specified location.

 - `Spawn`: Sets the button `GameObjects` spawn location to that of the index in the location list of the random number.